lgnbhl/BFS/README.md

 - `publishing_year_end`: by publishing year end.
 - `order_nr`: by BFS Number (FSO number).

-For example, you can search data related to students using the extend
+For example, you can search data related to students using the extended
 search:

 ``` r